camaron-ai/adventofcode-2022/day01/README.md

 ### Solution
-again, we first sum over each elves' calories to get the total calories carried by an individual elf, to avoid using extra space, we will reuse the input array `calories[i] = sum(calories[i])`. then we could sort the entire array and get the last 3 elements but this will take $O(NlogN)$, so to avoid sorting, we use a heap of size 3 and keep track of the 3 largest element, this will take $O(Nlog3)=O(N)$
+again, we first sum over each elves' calories to get the total calories carried by an individual elf, to avoid using extra space, we will reuse the input array `calories[i] = sum(calories[i])`. then we could sort the entire array and get the last 3 elements but this will take $O(NlogN)$ time., so to avoid sorting, we use a heap of size 3 and keep track of the 3 largest element, this will take $O(Nlog3)=O(N)$

 finally, we sum the elements in the heap, which takes constant time.